The advent of the human immunodeficiency virus

 infection and the increasing prevalence of compromised individuals in the

-community due to modern therapeutic advances have resulted in a resurgence of
+community due to modern therapeutic advances has resulted in a resurgence of

 opportunistic infections, including candida